For detailed information including the application process, see our Tiny Towns Fund page and Program Guidelines.

 How do I apply for the Tiny Towns Fund?

-To apply, submit an online application via the ‘Apply now’ button on the Tiny Towns Fund webpage.
+To apply, submit an online application via the ‘Start your application’ button on the Tiny Towns Fund webpage.

-Before applying, ensure you have read and understand the information in the Program Guidelines and have all the required documentation.
+Before applying, ensure you have read and understood the information on Program Guidelines and have all the required documentation on hand.

 Is there a different application form for the eligible interface and regional applicants?